 Is locust wood good for woodworking?

 Yes, locust wood is good for woodworking.
-It is often used for items such as fence posts, boat building, flooring, furniture, mine timbers, railroad ties, turned objects, and veneer, it remains a good wood for woodwork.
-It is a strong wood, competing with Hickory.
-That makes the wood durable.
-More stability and rot resistance make it also good for woodworking.
-You have good-looking and long-lasting items.
+It is commonly used for fence posts, boat building, flooring, furniture, pit timber, railroad ties, turned items, and veneer.
+It is good wood for woodworking.
+It is a strong wood that rivals hickory.
+This makes the wood durable.
+More stability and rot resistance also make it good for woodworking.
+You will have good-looking and durable items.

 Is locust wood hard to cut?